erincayaz/obsidian-colored-text/README.md

 - [x] Adjusting the count of color cells in the status bar
 - [x] Ability to change color using right click
 - [x] Selecting favorite colors in the settings and ability to select from those

+Help would be appriciated on these topics:
+- [ ] Bold/Italic fix
 - [ ] Latex/Mathjax Support will be added
 - [ ] Tests will be implemented